Need a report that reflects how COVID-19 has impacted this market and its growth?

 The adoption of electric cars is set to enter the fast lane in the Gulf, especially in tech-savvy urban hubs, like Dubai.
-As the EVs are in the nascent stage in the country, it has not yet set out incentives for the deployment of EVs, such as free charging stations, Greenbank loans, etc. EV incentives are yet to be developed, especially when EV deployment starts on a commercial scale.
-However, the country has taken a few initiatives, which are likely to boost the EV demand in the country.
+As EVs are in the nascent stage in the country, it has not yet set out incentives for deploying EVs, such as free charging stations, Greenbank loans, etc. EV incentives are yet to be developed, especially when EV deployment starts on a commercial scale.
+However, the country has taken a few initiatives which are likely to boost the EV demand in the country.
 For instance,

 - Saudi Electricity Company signed a deal with Nissan Motor, Takaoka Tokyo, and Tokyo Electric Power Company for the first EV pilot project in Saudi Arabia.
 Reportedly, the agreement provides for the development of fast-charger EV stations.

 - Saudi Arabia has signed a memorandum of understanding (“MoU”) with the United Kingdom in a move to reduce carbon emissions and support Saudi Vision 2030.
 The MoU commits both countries to cooperate and share expertise to develop technologies, including smart grids and EVs.

 The United Arab Emirates is another most developed market for EVs regarding sales and charging infrastructure, with Dubai having some 200 charging stations and Abu Dhabi around 2020.
 The UAE government is targeting 42,000 electric cars on the roads in a few years.
 Moreover, favorable government policies and incentives offer lucrative opportunities to major players to promote the adoption of electric vehicles over the coming years in the region.